-Resources to Help Cope with Coronavirus
+Resources to Help Cope with Stress and Anxiety

 As we each do our part to safeguard the physical health of our families, friends, coworkers, community, and selves, we must also do the same for our mental health.
 To help, the South Carolina Department of Mental Health (SCDMH) has gathered some tools and resources to help cope with the stress and anxiety during these uncertain times.
 Please browse through and share the resources on this page, which include topics from physical distancing and coping strategies to resources for parents and health providers.
 The resources below have been collected to assist those in need in finding potential emotional support tools.
 It is not intended to replace the advice of medical/mental health professionals.

 Mental Health and COVID 19, AFSP Resource Guide